When in doubt, stand with the victim, not the aggressor

 ZMINA publishes the speech of Szymon Hołownia, Speaker of the Sejm of Poland, at the Third Parliamentary Summit of the Crimea Platform.

 That’s why our most important task today is to send proper words to the world from this very place.
 We must speak words of respect, not words of hatred; words of love, not words of violence.
-We must ensure we are in the right place with the right words in our minds and on our lips, because the whole world listens to us, and our governments and presidents will follow what we say today.
+We must ensure we are in the right place with the right words in our minds and on our lips, because the world listens to us, and our governments and presidents will follow what we say today.

 We represent not only the voices of our parliaments but also speak for the voiceless.
 I specifically refer to the Parliament of the Autonomous Republic of Crimea, the Mejlis of Crimean Tatar people, which Russian occupants forcibly silenced and abolished.